Easy Recipe For Quinoa Salad

 salt

-I like it simple.
+I like simple.
 Simplicity is a good thing!
 My cooking is all about being simplistic and I have made it my mission to bring basic back into the kitchen!
 Have you ever watched a cooking show and wondered what ingredient they just used?
 Sure, watching those shows are some of the most fascinating cooking shows out there, but it really doesn’t have to be that complicated.
 Just make the salad simple, drizzle a fantastic homemade simple dressing on top, and that will do the trick.

 You better believe that the dressing for this salad is super easy and rocks!
 It takes about five seconds to whisk up and voila!
 A beautifully delicious quinoa salad is born!